 Sometimes after a free consultation with one of our experienced auto accident attorneys, we have given so much information that an injured person decides to handle the case on their own.
 In smaller cases we encourage that, since fortunately many car accidents are painful and inconvenient but they are manageable.

 For a more serious accident, which has caused you to have significant medical bills, or to miss more than a few days from work, you will benefit from having an experienced car accident personal injury attorney.

 In a serious auto accident, we hope that you will hire one of our Durham car accident attorneys.
 Even if you don’t hire us, be sure to hire someone experienced and respected.
 You want the best auto accident attorney for your case.

-Talk To A Car Accident Lawyer First
+Talk To A Durham Car Accident Lawyer First

-You definitely don’t want to talk to the insurance company without talking to a lawyer first!
+You definitely don’t want to talk to the insurance company without talking to an accident lawyer first!
 Insurance companies handle thousands of claims, and the other driver’s insurance adjuster who contacts you has a number one goal of saving money for her insurance company, not you.
 You should not sign anything without talking to an auto accident lawyer first so that you know ahead of time what to expect.

 Often the outcome of an auto accident case depends on how much insurance the at-fault driver has.
 The outcome of the case can also be affected by how much insurance you have.
 Whether it is for this car accident, or to protect yourself against any future auto accident, you can learn more about what kind of insurance you should have.